StjepanPoljak/cppfall/README.md

 To build, just run `make`.
 Then, just run with `./cppfall`.

 Use arrow keys to move, and the return key to add blocks.
+Use escape to exit.